raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step05.md

 ### Other autonomous robots

 Another use for autonomous robots is on production lines in factories.
 What sensors would they use?
-Which tasks do they perform?
+What tasks do they perform?

 From your own experience, or by doing some research, answer the question above and post your thoughts in the comments section.